Resolving Your Case

 If mediation or settlement negotiations break down, you have the right to a trial by jury.
-You need to make sure your lawyer has filed a Complaint (the lawsuit) in the appropriate court and before the statute of limitations runs and bars your claim.
+You need to make sure your lawyer has filed a Complaint (the lawsuit) in the appropriate court before the statute of limitations runs and bars your claim from being filed at all.
 Once the Complaint is filed, the court will issue deadlines for discovery to be completed, experts to be named, and pre-trial motions and other proceedings to take place before the scheduled trial date.

 The Complaint and the Summons that accompanies the Complaint must be served on all defendants.
 The defendants then have a certain amount of time to file a written Answer.

 The most important stage in litigation before trial is discovery.
 Generally, discovery lasts for 6 months though that time can be shortened or lengthened.

 During discovery, each party has a right to request the production of all documents supporting the other party’s version of liability and the damages being asserted, and to depose or ask questions of the other party under oath.

 Discovery forms the foundation for the trial since both parties ideally will know what testimony will be offered and what documents will be produced when discovery has been completed.